TangoEnSkai/readings/books/tech/boswell-and-foucher-2012/part-1/README.md

 1. type the first few characters of the name
 2. trigger the word-completion command
-3. if the completed word is not correct, keep triggering the command unitl the correct name appears
+3. if the completed word is not correct, keep triggering the command until the correct name appears

 | Editor | Command |
 | --- | --- |